 Distribution of copyrighted material, including music, games, and movies, for which you do not have the owner's permission is a violation of federal law and University policy.
 Popular file-sharing programs, such as KaZaA, LimeWire, BiTTorrent, and Morpheus, commonly share downloaded music, movie and other files from your computer with users worldwide if you do not take specific actions to prevent this.

 In order to maintain safe harbor under the DMCA, it is necessary that Fredonia terminate the Fredonia Internet services of students, faculty, or staff who receive a DMCA notice that (a) conforms to statutory requirements and (b) where no counter-notification has been filed.
-If the file-sharing and copyright infringement has been non-intentional, for example, as the result of computer compromise or "hacking", the Fredonia DMCA Agents will instruct the user to repair and secure the computer system or make an appointment with Fredonia's ResNet Office to have the system fixed, or with the HelpDesk for assistance in file-sharing removal.
+If the file-sharing and copyright infringement has been non-intentional, for example, as the result of computer compromise or "hacking", the Fredonia DMCA Agents will instruct the user to repair and secure the computer system or make an appointment with Fredonia's ResNet Office to have the system fixed, or with the ITS Service Center for assistance in file-sharing removal.

 Copyright holders and their agents frequently scan the Internet for copyrighted materials (especially music, games, or movies) that are available to others from computer systems on the Fredonia network.
 The University receives notice from organizations acting as agents for media companies, alleging copyright infringement by users of the University's computing network.